 This was the next question she asked—right after she learned that I was in El Nido by myself.

 Maria and Klein, Lani’s giggly children, were the ones who found me first by the hammock.
 They said hello after spending some time curiously eyeing my DSLR.
-I signalled them to come closer and showed them how to take pictures with the camera.
+I signaled them to come closer and showed them how to take pictures with the camera.
 Once they got a hang of it, they ran around the beach capturing the sky, the ocean, the sand, as well as themselves.

 Lani joined us a moment later, bringing over a plate of pink cold coconut jelly she made.
 She was there to enjoy her military husband’s day off with the kids.